-The “art of reading smoke” might sound like it comes from ancient Native American lore, but this term describes a sophisticated system used by trained fire-science professionals to assess danger from a fire and implement appropriate suppression measures.
+The “art of reading smoke” might sound like it comes from ancient Native American lore, but this term describes a sophisticated system used by trained fire-science professionals (who do a lot more than make chili and wear cool firefighter T-shirts) to assess danger from a fire and implement appropriate suppression measures.
 Since modern construction materials and methods continue to change — favoring newer composite substances over traditional woods and metals, for example — the art of reading smoke must also evolve.
 With the ability to “read smoke” comes the ability to identify what the top priority is when faced with a raging fire — is there a need to conduct a search and rescue, or is the best action to tackle the fire from a certain angle?
 These questions and more can be answered when the firefighter is trained to read the different types of smoke.

 The Four Attributes of Smoke